Francegala/C-practice/README.md

 First, you will find a folder called ['Tutorials-Basics'](https://www.youtube.com/playlist?list=PL82YdDfxhWsCyZLsg_kXhH8sy5ixQNras) there you will find .cpp files you can compile and execute.
 Since I used them just for revising basics I decided not to upload the entire project but only the main files with the code.
 I decided to create a C++ file for each topic in order to have them commented and well organised.
+There also is another folder called 'Games&Exercises' for other attempts of C++ simple games, exercises or just some basic projects attempts.

 ### Files:
+'Tutorials-Basics':
-limits.cpp contains tests done with size of natural variables, with bundaries of values (numbers) and signed and unsigned variables for better understanding the differences.
+limits.cpp contains tests done with size of natural variables, with bundaries of values (numbers) and signed and unsigned variables for better understanding the differences. arrays.cpp contains arrays declaration and how variables are registered in memory

+'Games&Exercises':
+guessnumber.cpp is a minigame, the user thinks a number and the machine try to guess it by moving upper and lower limit